Bibb school board candidates tout community ties, classroom priorities

 “I call myself a champion for all children,” Garrett-Boyd said.

-Continuing to grow dual enrollment opportunities and working with the business community will also make students “workforce ready,” she said.
+Garrett-Boyd said the district should continue to grow dual enrollment opportunities and work with the business community to help students be “workforce ready.”

 Nola McFadden.
 Photo Courtesy Nola McFadden.

-McFadden’s son went through the Bibb County School District, and at one point his football coach suggested she run for the board.
+She said her son matriculated through the school district and, at one point, his football coach suggested that she should run for a board seat.

-That was 15 years ago, it “sparked” something inside her, and now she said the time feels right for her to get involved.
+That was 15 years ago, she said, but it “sparked” something inside of her.
+She said she feels now is the right time for her to get involved.
+McFadden noted that she has been an active parent and district volunteer.

-McFadden said the board needs to be good stewards of taxpayer money, especially with cuts being made at the federal and state levels.
+She said the board needs to be good stewards of taxpayer money, especially with cuts being made at the federal and state levels.
+She wants to support economic growth in the county through the school district, namely through improving science, technology, education and math programs and incorporating artificial intelligence education.

-Getting trust back into the school system will make the county more “lucrative” and “attractive,” according to McFadden.
+Getting trust back into the school system will make the county more “lucrative” and “attractive,” McFadden said.

 “We have to be in the schools, with the administrators, and we have to build up a community relationship to make our school district better,” she said.